Swordsman (TV series)

-Swordsman is a 2013 Chinese television series adapted from Louis Cha's novel The Smiling, Proud Wanderer.
-The series is written and produced by Yu Zheng, and stars Wallace Huo, Joe Chen, Yuan Shanshan, Chen Xiao and Yang Rong.
-Shooting started on 24 March 2012 in Xiandu, Jinyun County, Lishui, Zhejiang.
+Swordsman is a 2013 Chinese wuxia television series adapted from the novel The Smiling, Proud Wanderer by Jin Yong.
+The series was written and produced by Yu Zheng, and starred Wallace Huo, Joe Chen, Yuan Shanshan, Chen Xiao and Yang Rong.
+Shooting started on 24 March 2012 in Xiandu, Jinyun County, Zhejiang.
 It was first aired in China on Hunan Television from 6 February to 4 March 2013.
 The plot deviates significantly from the novel, with Dongfang Bubai depicted as a woman (instead of a castrated man) and having a romantic affair with Linghu Chong.

-Plot
+Synopsis

-Linghu Chong, the eldest disciple of Huashan Sect, is open-minded and unrestrained by nature.
-When he first entered Huashan, his martial arts skills were ordinary.
-Later, he met a master who taught him the "Nine Swords of Dugu" and accidentally obtained the essence of the swordsmanship of the Five Mountains.
-This aroused the suspicion of his master Yue Buqun, who expelled him from the sect on the pretext of expelling him.
-In fact, Yue Buqun was upright on the surface, but treacherous on the inside.
-In order to obtain the "Sunflower Treasure Book", a secret book of the world, he designed a plan to make the martial arts sects plot against each other, but in the end, he killed himself.
-Linghu Chong had been in love with Yue Lingshan, the daughter of Buqun, since childhood, but Lin Pingzhi appeared and made Yue Lingshan turn to him.
-Later, Linghu Chong met Ren Yingying, the only daughter of the leader of Blackwood Cliff, and the two had similar interests.
-After several life and death misunderstandings, they realized that they loved each other deeply, but Yingying had been poisoned and was dying.
-After experiencing the hegemony disputes in the world, Linghu Chong and Ren Yingying finally appreciated each other and got married, and they have been proud of the world ever since.
+Linghu Chong, a swordsman of the Mount Hua School, is open-minded and unrestrained by nature.
+At the start, his swordsmanship was ordinary.
+Later, he met Feng Qingyang, a swordmaster who taught him the "Nine Swords of Dugu", and learnt the essence of the swordsmanship of the Five Mountain Sword Schools Alliance.
+This aroused the suspicion of his master Yue Buqun, who expelled him from the Mount Hua School.
+Yue Buqun appears to be a morally upright swordsman, but he is secretly a scheming hypocrite.
+In order to obtain the highly coveted Sunflower Manual, he designed a plan to make the martial arts schools turn against each other, but in the end, he killed himself.
+Linghu Chong had been in love with Yue Buqun's daughter Yue Lingshan since childhood, but she eventually married Lin Pingzhi.
+Later, Linghu Chong met Ren Yingying, the daughter of the Sun Moon Holy Cult's leader Ren Woxing, and the two had similar interests.
+After several life and death misunderstandings, they realised that they loved each other deeply, but Ren Yingying had been poisoned and was dying.
+After experiencing the hegemony disputes in the jianghu, Linghu Chong and Ren Yingying finally appreciated each other and got married.